Important things to know to avoid log deletion:

 Questions to answer - preferably through the message center.
 Responses from the CO will be through the message center.
 Cut and past the questions and include them with your answers so that I know which earthcache you are referring to:

 2. Look at the hummock.
-Using the depth of the lake, how tall is it overall - from the base underwater to top?
+Using the depth of the lake from the cache text, suggest how tall is it overall - from the base underwater to top above water?
 What changes to it would you expect to see over time?

 3. Describe one thing you experienced during this visit, apart from the lake and the hummock, that is related to the eruption years ago.